HyperionGray/starbelly-protobuf/README.md

 To compile protobuf definitions, run this command from the root of this
 repository:

-    $ protoc --plugin=protobuf/protoc_plugin/bin/protoc-gen-dart \
-             --dart_out=build \
-             --python_out=build \
-             starbelly.proto

-To build documentation:
+    $ make build

-    $ docker run --rm -v "$PWD/build:/out" -v "$PWD:/protos" \
-             pseudomuto/protoc-gen-doc --doc_opt=/protos/template.html,protobuf.html
+This will compile the protobufs in to Python and Dart versions, and also create HTML documentation.

-The resulting files will be placed in the `build` directory.
-If your `starbelly` and `starbelly-web-client` directories are checked out in the same directory as this project, then you can use these commands to copy the build artifacts to the correct locations:
+If you have the `starbelly` and `starbelly-web-client` repositories checked out in the parent directory as this `starbelly-protobuf` directory, then you can run this command to copy the generated files into their appropriate destinations.

-    $ cp build/*.dart ../starbelly-web-client/lib/protobuf/
-    $ cp build/starbelly_pb2.py ../starbelly/starbelly/
-    $ cp build/protobuf.html ../starbelly/docs/
+    $ make install

+You will need to go into those other repos to see these changes, test them, and commit them.

 ---